Chile Seco Puya: Complete Guide to Heat Level, Flavor & Cooking Uses

 flavor profile of chile seco puya

-• Rehydrate it first: Before using, soak the dried chilies in warm water for 15–30 minutes until they become pliable.
+• Rehydrate properly: Soak dried chilies in warm water for 15-30 minutes until pliable before using

 1. Peruvian Chile Seco Puya (Whole Dried)